A Beginner’s Guide to Points of Interest

 Government Agencies

-Measure changes in how people are moving around and using public spaces now, compared to previous periods.
+Measure changes in how people are moving around and using public spaces now and historically.
 This optimizes population density models and needs assessments for civic planners and engineers.

 Common use cases that give a POI meaning in governance include: